xpherechain/docs.x-phere.com/docs/references/javascript-api.md

 ### Utility functions {#utility-functions}

-Utility functions give you handy shortcuts that make building with Ethereum a little easier.
+Utility functions give you handy shortcuts that make building with xphere a little easier.

 ETH values are in Wei by default.
 1 ETH = 1,000,000,000,000,000,000 WEI – this means you're dealing with a lot of numbers! `web3.utils.toWei` converts ether to Wei for you.